A note on exterior stability of isolated singularity formation for nonlinear wave equations: Abstract

 \section{Abstract}

 We study the stability of the exterior of Type I and Type II singularity formation for the wave maps equation in $\R^{d+1}$ with $d\geq2$ and the power nonlinear wave equation in $\R^{d+1}$ with $d\geq3$: Given characteristic initial data on the backwards lightcone of the singularity $\C=\{t+r=0\}$ converging to the singular background solution along with suitable data on an outgoing cone, we establish existence in a region $\{t+r\in(0,v_1),t-r\in(-1,0)\}$ for some suitably small $v_1$, i.e.~all the way to the Cauchy horizon.

-Our result hinges on a particular set of assumptions on the regularity properties of these initial data and is therefore conjectural on the behaviour inside the lightcone.
+Our result hinges on a particular set of assumptions on the regularity properties of these initial data, which conjecturally can be recovered by a more detailed stability analysis of the behaviour inside the past light cone; indeed, in certain settings, this was achieved in \cite{biernat_hyperboloidal_2021,kadar_smooth_2026}, and we strongly expect they can be proved in many other settings as well.

 The proof goes via a suitable change of coordinates and an application of the scattering result of \cite{kadar_scattering_2025}, which, in particular, also applies to scaling-critical potentials.